natalieagus/50005/docs/Problem Set/05-deadlock.md

 </ul>
 <p>This forms a cycle: P1 → R2 → P2 → R1 → P1</p>

-<p><strong>2.</strong> No, this graph does not represent a deadlock.
+<p>This graph does <span class="orange-bold">not</span> represent a deadlock.
 Although a cycle exists, R1 has two instances.
 One is held by P1 and one is held by P3.
 P2 is requesting one instance of R1.
 If P3 releases its R1 instance, then P2 can proceed, finish, and release R2, allowing P1 to continue.
 Therefore, progress is still possible, and the system is not deadlocked.</p>

-<p><strong>3.</strong> When each resource has only one instance, any cycle in the graph means a deadlock.
+<p>When each resource has only one instance, any cycle in the graph means a deadlock.
 With multiple instances, a cycle is not sufficient.
 You must analyze whether resource demands can be satisfied.
 The system may still be able to progress if at least one process can complete and release its resources.</p>

-<p><strong>4.</strong> If R2 had one more instance, then the request by P1 for R2 could be satisfied immediately.
+<p>If R2 had one more instance, then the request by P1 for R2 could be satisfied immediately.
 P1 would proceed, finish, and release R1.
 This would allow P2’s request for R1 to be granted next.
 Adding another instance of R2 therefore reduces the risk of deadlock and may eliminate the cycle altogether depending on timing.</p>

 </p></div><br>